Monarch: Legacy of Monsters

 Monarch: Legacy of Monsters is an American monster television series created by Chris Black and Matt Fraction and produced by Legendary Television.
 Based on Godzilla by Toho Co., Ltd, it is the sixth installment and second television series in the Monsterverse franchise.
 Following the events of Godzilla (2014), the series follows members of the Monarch organization as they encounter Godzilla and other monsters called Titans, across a half century.

-The series stars Anna Sawai, Kiersey Clemons, Ren Watabe, Mari Yamamoto, Anders Holm, Joe Tippett and Elisa Lasowski, alongside Wyatt Russell and Kurt Russell in the shared role of Lee Shaw.
+The series stars Anna Sawai, Kiersey Clemons, Ren Watabe, Mari Yamamoto, Anders Holm, Joe Tippett and Elisa Lasowski, alongside son-father duo Wyatt and Kurt Russell in the shared role of Lee Shaw.
 Monarch: Legacy of Monsters premiered on Apple TV+ on November 17, 2023, to positive reviews.
-In April 2024, the series was renewed for a second season, which is set to premiere on February 27, 2026.
+In April 2024, the series was renewed for a second season, which premiered on February 27, 2026.

 Premise

-In 2015, one year after the re-emergence of Godzilla, half-siblings Cate and Kentaro Randa investigate their missing father Hiroshi's connection to Monarch, the covert organization monitoring giant monsters known as Titans or MUTOs ("Massive Unidentified Terrestrial Organisms".)
+In 2015, one year after the re-emergence of Godzilla, half-siblings Cate and Kentaro Randa investigate their missing father Hiroshi's connection to Monarch, the covert organization monitoring giant monsters known as Titans or MUTOs ("Massive Unidentified Terrestrial Organisms").
 Two generations earlier, Bill Randa and Keiko Miura are scientists involved with the early development of Monarch.
 Former Army officer Lee Shaw becomes a close ally to the Randa family across both time periods.